adolsalamanca/golang-sockets/README.md

 go run server/main.go
 ```

-Then, the client, you can change the ports, if you leave the code unchanged you can run like this:
+Then, we start the client, you can change the ports, if you leave the code unchanged you can run like this:

 ```ssh
 go run client/main.go localhost:1200 100